 Year 1–2: Accelerate Credit Recovery

-• Consider a credit-builder loan through a credit union to diversify your credit mix
+- Consider a credit-builder loan through a credit union as a small instalment product to diversify your credit accounts without opening multiple new credit accounts at once

 Year 2–4: Build Toward Qualification

-• Work with a mortgage broker who specializes in non-prime lending
+- Work with a good mortgage broker who specializes in non-prime lending and can compare mortgage options from various lenders, including B lenders and some private channels

 Year 3–5: Application, Approval, and Purchase

-• Submit a formal pre-approval application through your mortgage broker; compare at least two lender offers
+- Submit a formal pre-approval application through your mortgage broker; compare at least two lender offers, including whether fixed rate mortgages give you steadier payments or variable rate mortgages expose you to rate changes

 5. BC and Federal Programs Worth Knowing